An interactive beatboard for writers — organize scenes, track characters, and see your story at a glance.

 Each scene is a card on the board.
 Fill in as much or as little as you need.

 Click the New Scene tab in the Scene panel, or hover over the board and press the Add Scene button below any card.
 Enter a title (required), an optional summary, and assign it to a section.
-Tag it with items from your library, add notes if needed, then press Save.
+Tag it with items from your library, assign one or more POV names if the scene (or chapter) is narrated from a particular viewpoint, record a word count, add notes if needed, then press Save.

 Click a card on the board to select it — it loads automatically into the Edit Scene tab.
 Make your changes and press Save Changes.
 Clicking outside the Scene panel while changes are in progress will cancel the edit.